-As long as I felt good, I would remain sitting.
+As long as I felt good, I remained sitting.
 Maybe for 10 seconds, maybe more.
-Eventually, I noticed I tended to stay in the meditation for at least four minutes, so I bumped the setting up to four minutes.
+When I began staying for four minutes, I bumped the minimum time up to four.

-It’s the type of pull I feel when I see a bowl of steaming macaroni and cheese or am craving a “beverage” after a long day–except it’s a pull toward something healthy.
+It’s the type of pull I feel when I see a bowl of steaming macaroni and cheese or am craving a “beverage” after a long day—but this is a pull toward something healthy.

 But Still: Why Meditate?